shawntabrizi/rust-state-machine/6/template/README.md

 	Note that we do our little trick here!
 Rather than exposing an API which forces the user downstream to handle an `Option`, we instead are able to have our API always return a `u128` by converting any user with `None` value into `0`.

+As always, confirm everything is still compiling.
+Warnings are okay.

 Next we will write our first test and actually interact with our balances module.